Revenue Cloud Advanced is worth it

 The Salesforce sales ecosystem has shifted in a positive way, with exciting new developments both around platforms and with agentic options through Agentforce.

-But for many organizations, they may have seen the news around Revenue Cloud Advanced (RCA) and wondered - when is it right for me?
+But for many organizations, they may have seen the news around Revenue Cloud Advanced (RCA) and wondered - is it right for me?
+And if so, what does this truly entail?

 The short answer is for most companies, RCA is the better solution for those looking to mature their use of Salesforce vs. what’s available in CPQ.
 In this article, we’ll dive into why, but you can skip to a two-minute assessment that walks through relevant questions (with no email required to get an answer).Â

-Here, let’s dive deeper into RCA vs. CPQ and related information - including future opportunities you’ll be able to build on.
+Here, let’s dive deeper into CPQ vs. RCA and related information - including future opportunities you’ll be able to build on.

 Thoughts On Salesforce CPQ